dgnsrekt/yfs/docs/content/api/cleaner-module.md

 <a name="cleaner.CommonCleaners"></a>
 ## `CommonCleaners`

-> Contains the most commonly used value cleaning methods.
+> Contains the most commonly used methods for cleaning values.

 <a name="cleaner.CommonCleaners.remove_comma"></a>
 #### `remove_comma`